grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 The first thing you see is the Home dashboard, which helps you get started.

-To the top corner in the far left you can see the _sidebar_ hamburger, selecting it will provide a set of quick access icons for navigating Grafana.
+In the top left corner, you can see the menu icon.
+Clicking it will open the _sidebar_, the main menu for navigating Grafana.

 ## Add a metrics data source